Aurelien-Gg/Cryo-pip/s3transfer/READme.md

 ```

 Now, **s3-dci-ro** is a S3 configured connection alias that you can use in Rclone without repeating the connection information in the CLI.

-**s3-dci-ro:** In this connection alias, the cryptographic keys are assigned to a user attached to a read-only policy on the S3 cluster.
-This prevents you from modifying or accidentally deleting your source data when using this connection alias.

 ## 🚀 Usage